Search

 Unsupported

-It’s not possible to use the alias fields in some APIs such as term vectors and in some queries such as term/terms and more_like_this.
+It’s not possible to use the alias fields in some APIs such as term vectors and some queries such as term/terms and more_like_this.

-Did you like this post about the Elasticsearch Alias Field Type?
-Don’t forget to subscribe to our Newsletter to stay always updated from the Information Retrieval world!
+Did you like this post?
+Don’t forget to subscribe to our Newsletter to stay always updated in the Information Retrieval world!

-Leave a comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *